-The new Seiko Prospex HBC005J1 and HBB001 indeed share an extremely distinctive aesthetic combination, made of silver-white dials and intense blue details inspired by the historical shade introduced by Seiko in the 1960s.
+The new Seiko Prospex HBC005J1 and HBB001 share an extremely distinctive aesthetic combination, made of silver-white dials and intense blue details inspired by the historical shade introduced by Seiko in the 1960s.
 Two watches profoundly different in style and philosophy, but united by the same technical and visual identity.

-The return of the Seiko Blue
+The Return of the Seiko Blue

-HBC005: the modern heir of the 62MAS
+HBC005: the Modern Heir of the 62MAS

 The most refined protagonist of the pair is undoubtedly the new Prospex HBC005, a contemporary reinterpretation of the legendary 1965 Seiko diver, better known to enthusiasts as the 62MAS.

-HBB001: the Samurai dresses in blue
+HBB001: the Samurai Dressed in Blue

 More aggressive, more geometric, and decidedly sportier is the new Prospex HBB001, a celebratory evolution of the modern Samurai line.